Unthrottled/blog/_posts/2017-04-28-Command-Line-SOAP.md

 </soapenv:Envelope>
 {% endhighlight %}

-This can be save into a file called request.xml or it can be converted into a really long string like so
+This can be saved into a file called request.xml.
+It does not have to be called that, but the proper file name will have to be referenced in the command.
+Keep that in mind when creating the file.

-Now we have every thing we need to create a _curl_ command to make a SOAP request!
+Now everything that is needed to create a _curl_ command to make a SOAP request is present!

-Which should look like this:
+Replacing _sandwich_ for the server hosting the (if you are running it on your machine use `localhost`) sample application the command should look like this:

     curl --header "content-type: text/xml" -d @request.xml http://sandwich:8400/computer-service

 Time for a breakdown:

-- --header "content-type: text/xml": tells the server that the client will only accept xml as a response.
+- `--header "content-type: text/xml"` tells the server that the client will only accept xml as a response.
-- -d @request.xml: -d is the argument for an HTTP POST request and @request.xml tells curl to use the file request.xml in the current working directory.
+- `-d @request.xml` -d is the argument for an HTTP POST request and @request.xml tells curl to use the file request.xml in the current working directory.
-- http://sandwich:8400/computer-service is the URL of the deployed web service.
+- `http://sandwich:8400/computer-service` is the URL of the deployed web service.

 Running the command (provided you have change the url to the fully qualified path to the sample web service and have request.xml in the current working) will output this blob to the command line: